I have a simple "do unto others" common sense 'privacy' policy.

 - The comments in 'Testimonials' are listed with the writer’s name and nearest town.
 Specific permission has been sought to do this, and writers can ask to be quoted anonymously if they prefer - and of course if writers would rather not be quoted at all, then then they are not.

 - Occasionally I receive emails from someone looking for an old mate they knew years ago in the bush.
 I will not give out personal contact details to other people, unless the person concerned has given their permission.
 However if you ask me to forward emails or letters written by you on to someone else I will happily do so if I know where they are.
 Then they can choose to correspond directly with you if they wish.

 - If you want your details removed from the mailing list at any stage, for whatever reason, please contact me by email, mail or phone and you’ll be taken off the mailing list straight away.
 It is handy to be told why (in case it's something I can improve upon in future), but you certainly do not have to give any reasons.

 Why be on the mailing list?

 Time and money spent on advertising and publicity has to come from somewhere so it has to be written into the purchase price of books, cards and photographs.
 Offline purchases increase administrative time greatly and purchases through bookshops and other retail outlets reduces the margin by more than half.

 So a big thank-you to the thousands of people on the mailing list who purchase online, because without you this one-person show would be too uneconomic and inefficient to be sustainable – I simply couldn’t do it.
 You are helping me to keep on recording life in the Australian bush, and to keep the cost of books, cards and photographs at an affordable level.

-People on the mailing list recorded as buyers receive priority for exhibition opening nights when exhibition venues require attendance numbers to be capped, and special offers when available, and are entered in any prize draws that take place.
+People on the mailing list recorded as buyers receive priority for exhibition opening nights when exhibition venues require attendance numbers to be capped, special offers when available, and are entered in any prize draws that take place.